 Endless forest and magnificient views

-Rold Skov forest is Denmark´s second largest forest and covers an area of 80 km2 or 8.000 hectares.
-The forest consists of various minor forests, each with their own name, for example, Hesselholt, Nørreskov, Nørlund Skov and Rold Vesterskov.
+Rold Forest is Denmark's largest connected forest, covering an area of 80 km2 or 8.000 hectares.
+The forest consists of various minor forests, each with their own name, such as Hesselholt Skov, Nørreskov, Nørlund Skov and Rold Vesterskov.
 Combined, the area is called Rold Skov.

 The Trees of the Forest

-Today, Rold Forest is primarily a coniferous forest.
-The soil, sandy and gravelly moraine, in combination with frequent rainfall makes the area one of the very best habitats for cone-bearing trees.
-The forest is known for its large and dense growth of fir trees.
-However, the forest was severely damaged during in a storm in November 1981 as more than 550.000 m3 of timber were literally put down by the wind.
+Rold Forest is primarily coniferous forest.
+The sandy and gravelly moraine earth, combined with frequent rainfall, makes the area very suitable for the coniferous trees.
+The forest is known for its large and dense stand of old spruce and fir.
+Unfortunately, the forest was severely damaged and thinned out during a storm in November 1981, as more than 550.000 m3 of timber were literally put down by the wind.

 The Exceptionel Nature of the Forest

-The calcareous subsoil in Rold Skov forest is the explanation of the so-called sinkholes.
-When the rainwater passes through the soil of the forest with parts of decaying plants, the water becomes acidified with humic acids.
-The acidified water penetrates cracks in the soil and dissolves the limestone creating an underground cavity, which one day may cause a sudden collapse.
-Sinkholes with 4-5 meters in diameter are frequently found in Nørreskoven.
+The calcareous subsoil in Rold Forest is the explanation for the unusual geological phenomenon known as sinkholes.
+When rainwater seeps through the forest soil, the water becomes acidified with humic acids.
+The acidic water seeps through cracks in the soil and dissolves the limestone, creating an underground cavity, which one day may suddenly collapse.
+Sinkholes of 4-5 meters in diameter are frequently found, especially in Nørreskoven.

 History in Rold Forest